 - parental leave

 - rights to preferred payments in the event of the insolvency of the employer.

-Some employees have reduced rights and for details of these see the 'employee shareholders' information below.
+Some employees have reduced rights – for details of these, see the ‘employee shareholders’ information below.

-For example a carpenter who worked for a building company on several occasions over the course of the year who was required to perform the work personally under the direction of the company and was paid on a time basis rather than by reference to work performed is likely to be a worker, but not an employee.
-(See the related Q&A How do employers determine if an individual who already works for them is a 'worker'?.
+For example, a carpenter worked for a building company on several occasions over the course of a year.
+She was required to perform the work personally under the direction of the company, and was paid on a time basis rather than by reference to work performed.
+She is therefore likely to be a worker, but not an employee (see How do employers determine if an individual who already works for them is a ‘worker’?).

 - Trade Union and Labour Relations Consolidation Act 1992, section 296

 - Working Time Regulations 1998 (SI 1998/1833), regulation 2